Ashley and the HS2

 These photographs show the progress of the HS2 from Lamb Lane to the Mobberley Road Bridge

-What is not immediately apparent is the effect the HS2 will have on every resident in Ashley, especially during its construction.
+What is not immediately apparent is the effect the HS2 will have on every resident in Ashley, plus surrounding areas, especially during its construction.

-Some of the disruptions affecting the whole of Ashley village are:
+Some of the disruptions that Ashley village will endure are:

 - Road closures, realignments and diversions